X

 Operator

-Thank you we’ll take our next question from the line of Satya Deep Jain from Ambit Capital.
+Thank you.
+We’ll take our next question from the line of Satyadeep Jain from Ambit Capital.
 Please go ahead.

 Satyadeep Jain

-Yeah Sandeep, the structuring is more or.
-Less going to be the same.
+Yeah.
+Satyadeep, the structuring is more or less going to be the same.
 Maybe the numbers could be slightly different because it’s not going to be exactly the same set of people who will do.
-We are more or less at the.
-Final stage of this.
-So it is nothing to do with.
-Any challenge or anything which you have faced.
-Just that year end happened and then the thing market to the people with whom you are working have just come back.
-So it should happen.
-I can’t give you a timeline whether.
-It will happen in a week or.
+We are more or less at the final stage of discussion.
+So it has nothing to do with any challenge or anything which you have faced.
+Just that year-end happened, and then the thing — the market — the people with whom we are working have just come back.
+So it should happen — I can’t give you a timeline whether it will happen in a week or 10 days or two weeks.
+But suffice to say that we are on top of it, and this should happen pretty much in the near future.

 Satyadeep Jain

-The whole distance for us is there are obviously other than that there are two other plants.
-I think they are also kind of pursuing from the same about chalk and then that’s when the line branches out to us as soon as to the other two players forest from that station to our plant outside our plant boundaries about 400 plant boundaries are already started completed.
-The land survey, the railway route finalization, the DPR and ESP is all Done only on last week.
-Wednesday I kind of approved the purchase orders for the party to work on the railway siding as well.
+In parallel, the whole distance for us is there are — obviously, other than that, there are two other plants.
+I think they’re also kind of pursuing from the same Vagoth, Chowk, and then that’s when the line branches out to us as well as to the other two players.

 Satyadeep Jain

-The Nalliya siding is.
-Already being used by other companies.
-So I guess the Nalliya siding is.
-Anyway operational Though it doesn’t have any handling.
-Obviously it’s a manual handling loading into N box and moving the material so.
-That one is operational.
-So push comes to shove we will.
-Start with Nalia not a problem at all.
-And by the time June of next year, monsoon or late July or something, I guess we should be ready by then.
-In the unlikely way Nalia is always.
-There incur a little bit additional cost to move material.
+Yeah, the Naliya siding has already been used by other companies.
+So I guess the Naliya siding is anyway operational.
+Though it doesn’t have any handling position, obviously it’s the manual handling loading into BOXN and moving the material so that one is operational.
+So push comes to so we will start with Naliya, not a problem at all.
+And by the time June of next year monsoon or late July or something, I guess we should be ready by then.
+In the unlikely event, Naliya is always there with a little bit of additional cost to move material.
+Other than that, the jetty is all — jetty road is already there.
+The jetty road will also be there, and the Naliya route will always be there.

-We have already done the bathymetric survey.
-And Then we know how to kind of ferry material out of the jetty cut jetty as well.
-So jetty road is also going to.
-Be operational around the time the clinker starts production.
-Nalia will be ready when the clinker production starts.
-So that would be operational before that.
-So by the time siding comes by Q1 end we should be fully in business moving material.
-As regards to your second question of.
-Whether it meets the scale up of the company.
-So as I mentioned before, our overall.
+But I think beyond June FY28 we should have the railway setting operating out of the plant, and dispatches should happen within the plant.
+So as I see today, we are on top of things.
+Obviously, in a big project like this, there could always be small delays here and there.
+But I don’t foresee any major stumbling block in this because I guess backup in Naliya is there.
+Jetty is — we have already done the bathymetric survey, and then we know how to kind of ferry material out of the jetty, cut jetty as well.
+So jetty route is also going to be operational around the time the clinker starts production.
+Naliya will be ready when the clinker production starts.
+Surat would be operational before that.
+So by the time siding comes by Q1 end, we should be fully in business moving material.

-Scale up is 1, 2, 3, 4.
+As regards to your second question of whether it meets the scale-up of the company.
+So as I mentioned before, our overall scale-up is one, two, three, four.
 That’s the kind of number which we had in mind.
-1 million in FY26 which is we.
-Will exit the year at a million.
-Kind of annualized million sale in Gujarat.
-Next year we should be going into by end of the year we should.
-Get into 2 million share and FY29, FY28 will be 3 million and FY29 will be 4 million.
+1 million in FY26, which is — we will exit the year at a million kind of — annualized million sale in Gujarat.
+Next year we should be going into — by end of the year we should get into 2 million sale, and FY28 will be 3 million, and FY29 will be 4 million.
 So that’s the broad plan which we have.
-We are on course to achieving and delivering those 1, 2, 3, 4 agenda.
+We are on course to achieving and delivering those one, two, three, four agenda.

 Satyadeep Jain

-Even month of.
-December we already sold in the state.
-Of Gujarat 1.2 lakhs.
+So by the time — even in the month of December we already sold in the state of Gujarat 1.2 lakhs.
 And our target in Q4 is going to be similar kind of numbers every month.
-So we have kind of scaled up to this kind of 1.2 would already mean more than a million ton of.
-Sales will happen in the first year itself.
-So that will not that sale cannot happen unless until you appoint dealer network.
-Which is already there.
-But as regards advertisement, marketing and other spending.
-So I guess we have a blueprint in place.
-But in this fall I won’t be.
+So we have kind of scaled up to this kind of 1.2 lakhs would already mean more than a million ton of sales will happen in the first year itself.
+So that will not — that sale cannot happen unless and until you appoint dealer network which is already there.
+But as regards advertisement, marketing, and other spend, so I guess we have a blueprint in place.
+But in this call I won’t be able to tell when I’m going to break, but certainly on top of things, and by the time our Surat grinding unit is operational, we should be having all this in place in the market.

 Satyadeep Jain

-Okay, thank you so much and wish you all the best.
+Okay.
+Thank you so much, and wish you all the best.

 Thanks.